-Object Health believes that, while such networks can deliver higher quality care, technology is only one of a complex set of elements that influence the adoption of information technology.
-Other elements include regional variations in health care delivery; multiple business environments; payment streams and delivery models; competing standards of care; and diverse patient populations.
+Object Health believes that, providers in many communities are struggling to deliver high-quality, coordinated care at a cost-effective price.
+A complex set of elements that influence the delivery of care include regional variations in health care delivery; multiple business environments; varying payment streams and delivery models; competing standards of care; and diverse patient populations.

 Based on this reality, Object Health believes that:

 Object Health clients include health care delivery organizations, government agencies and health care payers who are all working to improve the quality of health care delivered in their community and as a nation.

 Over the past 10 years our clients in California have ranged solo providers in rural communities to large health care delivery systems in Los Angeles, and the Inland Empire.
 We work close with the California Department of Health Care Services supporting more than 3000 providers in their journey toward technical implementation of electronic health care records and health information exchange technology.
 Outside of California our previous clients include health care delivery systems in Philadelphia, Health Plans and ACOs in New York, rural providers in Oregon and Consortiums serving rural providers across America for population health and quality improvement.

 Have a question?
 Want to leave feedback or just say hi?
 Please don’t hesitate to complete the form below if you want to discuss ways we could help you reach your objectives.

 Phone: (415) 260-6277

 Fax: (925) 956-7345